NarenBot/Bare_Bones_Template/README.md

 -|- Include modules or packages in the requirements.txt file according to the specific requirements of your project.

+-|- Modify the 'setup.cfg' and 'setup.py' files according to the specific requirements of the project.

 2. Run below command
 ```bash
 bash init_setup.sh